Constructing completely integrable fields by a generalized-streamlines method: Introduction

 Analogous arguments apply to the case in which one is considering eqs. \eqref{vareq-k=n-1}, \eqref{frob-k=n-1}, below.
 The solutions to system \eqref{vareq-k=n-1} found by our formula are also completely integrable, as they ordinarily satisfy the Frobenius condition \eqref{frob-k=n-1} for some vector function \eqref{exactvectorial}.

-We apply the method of generalize streamlines to various typologies of systems of equations, where the typology is determined by two different dimensional parameters, $k$ (representing the degree of the form) and $n$ (representing the dimension of the domain).
-In all cases, the method decomposes into two steps: a first step yielding the normalized solutions, and a second step yielding the size of the vector solutions $Q(\mathbf x)$.
+We apply the method to various typologies of systems of equations, where the typology is determined by two different dimensional parameters, $k$ (representing the degree of the associated differential form) and $n$ (representing the dimension of the domain).
+In all cases, the method decomposes into two steps: a first step yielding the normalized solutions, and a second step yielding the magnitude of the vector solutions $Q(\mathbf x)$.
 A feature of the method is that the two steps are essentially unrelated.
-In particular, the first step is independent of the density function $\rho$ and depends only on the typology of the system -- that is, on the dimensional parameters $k$ and $n$; the second step is totally independent of the system under consideration and is concerned almost exclusively with the density function $\rho$, via the invertibility of the real-valued function of one variable $\xi = \phi(t)\equiv t\rho^2(t),$ bearing in mind that the analysis of the singular sets will depend on the dimension of the domain.
+In particular, the first step is independent of the density function $\rho$ and depends only on the dimensional parameters $k$ and $n$; the second step is totally independent of the system under consideration and is concerned almost exclusively with the density function $\rho$, via the invertibility of the real-valued function of one variable $\xi = \phi(t)\equiv t\rho^2(t),$ bearing in mind that the analysis of the singular sets will depend on the dimension of the domain.

 The system (\ref{NLH-intro}, \ref{frob-2}) was introduced for the general case of differential forms of arbitrary order in \cite{O1} and studied in \cite{O2}; it received an extensive treatment in \cite{MO1}.
 We call that generalized form of (\ref{NLH-intro}, \ref{frob-2}) the \emph{nonlinear Hodge--Frobenius equations}.
 Equation \eqref{frob-2} represents the mildest natural weakening of the side condition on the variations in the conventional nonlinear Hodge equations; compare also with the conservative system studied in \cite{ISS}.
 The Frobenius condition (\ref{frob-2}) or \eqref{frob-k=n-1}, and the special cases (\ref{exact}) or \eqref{exact-k=n-1} respectively, corresponding to the choice $\textbf{G}=0$, generally have physical or geometric significance.
 For example, if the mass density $\rho$ in eq.\ (\ref{NLH-intro}) satisfies